csunghye/acoustic_pipeline/README.md

 * `-output_file`: This is an obligatory argument for the output file name.
 Note that the output file will be tab-separated.

 * `-input_folder`: This is also an obligatory argument.
-Enter the location of a folder with audio files to be processed.
+Enter the full path of a folder with audio files to be processed.
+(If not a full path, MATLAB is likely to raise an error message.)

 * `-trans_folder`: Optional (type: string).
 Enter the location of a folder with corresponding transcript files.
 If not specified, the program looks for transcript files in the `input_folder`.